AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 Reminder added.
 Due: 27 Oct 2025 03:00 pm; Description: Tuition later at 3pm;
 ```

+Note:
+* If a reminder is due in 3 days time, a `Due Soon!` text in red will be shown beside the due date of the reminder.
+* If a reminder that was previously added has past the due date, the reminder will be greyed out.

 ### Editing reminder: `edit-reminder`

 Edits an existing reminder in the reminder list.